mattnotmax/DFIR-notes/DFIR-notes.md

-# Exploitation Tools
+# Exploitation

-Info relating to offensive exploitation tools, use, and detection.
+Info relating to offensive exploitation, tools, use, and detection.
 In no particular order

 ## #DailyToolDrop